ginaleemy/employeeprojectres/README.md

 24) Open Google Chrome and paste http://localhost:8080/actuator to check the application status.
 If prompted to sign in, use the username username and password password (set up in application-dev.properties).

-26) Copy http://localhost:8080/actuator/health.
+26) Open Google Chrome and paste http://localhost:8080/actuator/health.
 If everything is set up successfully, you should see {"status":"UP"}.

 28) To view the API documentation, go to Swagger UI: http://localhost:8080/swagger-ui/index.html.